 During his tenure as FRC's president, Tony has substantially deepened the organization's influence on Capitol Hill and throughout the country through his frequent attendance at state and regional political and policy events.
 Tony has also expanded the organization's reach across the nation by building a major network of pastors and churches, encouraging them to impact the culture by thinking nationally, but acting locally.

 Tony, who is an ordained minister, remains active in Christian ministries serving as an elder in his home church and frequently filling pulpits across the country.
 He is a board member of Caring to Love Ministries, one of Louisiana's largest pregnancy resource centers.
 Additionally, he serves as president of the Council for National Policy.

 An effective communicator, Tony is the host of a daily, nationally syndicated radio show, Washington Watch with Tony Perkins.
 He frequently appears as a guest on national news programs and talk shows.
-In addition, he has been a guest speaker for respected organizations across the country.
+He has been a guest speaker for respected organizations across the country.
 He is the author of No Fear: Real Stories of a Courageous New Generation Standing for Truth.

 A veteran of the United States Marine Corps and a former police officer, Tony brings a unique perspective to the public policy process.
 In addition to domestic law enforcement, he oversaw the training of hundreds of international police officers as the general manager for a Washington, D.C.-based firm contracted by the U.S. Department of State to provide the training and services in anti-terrorism.

 Tony holds a Bachelor of Science degree from Liberty University, a Master of Public Administration degree from Louisiana State University, and was awarded an honorary doctorate of divinity from Liberty University.

 He and his wife Lawana have been married since 1986 and have five children.